Make These Hearty Shrimp and Grits with Heirloom Grits

 2 tablespoons olive oil or butter, divided

 1 tablespooon cornstarch dissolved in 1 tablespoon water

 salt and pepper to taste

 chopped fresh parsley or chili threads for garnish

-Bring 4c water to boil in a large saucepan.
+Bring 4 cups water to boil in a large saucepan.
 Sprinkle in the grits and stir briskly with a whisk to break up any lumps.
 When water is simmering again, turn heat to low.
 Cook slowly over low heat, stirring frequently, until the grits are thickened to the consistency of cooked oatmeal.
-This can take half an hour or more – don’t rush it.
+This can take half an hour or more - don't rush it.

 Once the grits are thick, add the milk one cup at a time, stirring.
 This is basically like making risotto, in that you want the grits to absorb the extra liquid slowly.